faezeh-gholamrezaie/-bolbolzaban-Poetry-Generator-with-NanoGPT/README.md

-# -bolbolzaban-Poetry-Generator-with-NanoGPT
+# bolbolzaban-Poetry-Generator-with-NanoGPT

-This repository contains a Persian language poetry generator model, trained using data from the  bolbolzaban.
-The tokenizer used is also derived from the bolbolzaban, and the poetry generation is implemented using the NanoGPT architecture.
+This repository features a sophisticated Persian poetry generator model built using the NanoGPT architecture.
+Leveraging data and tokenization techniques from the bolbolzaban, this model is finely tuned to create elegant and contextually rich Persian poetry.
+By combining the robustness of the bolbolzaban resources with the lightweight yet powerful capabilities of NanoGPT, this project aims to provide a unique tool for generating high-quality Persian verse.